chimaeraXD/image-api/README.md

 ## Test

-Test is just basic unit test, but it can include all kind of exception testing
+Test is just basic unit test for many possible scenarios

+There is a `ApiControllerAdvice` class that we can catch exceptions and change it to desired error code.